-The Instructional Descriptive a 2nd Report is Person Instructional Report, meaning that it is written using the 2nd person voice (the understood "you") and tells its reader how to do something.
+The Instructional Descriptive Report is a 2nd Instructional Report, meaning that it is written using the 2nd person voice (the understood "you") and tells its reader how to do something.

 The Instructional Prescriptive Report, on the other hand, is a 3rd person Process Report.
 It is written using the 3rd person voice (employing the pronouns he/ she/ it/ they) and tells how something is done.